Our Services

 Metformin vs. Berberine for Type 2 Diabetes: Key Differences

 Managing blood sugar effectively is critical for people with prediabetes and type 2 diabetes.
 Two agents—metformin and berberine—are often discussed in clinical and natural-health circles.
 This article breaks down how endocrinologists compare berberine vs. metformin, covering mechanisms, efficacy, safety, cost and real-world considerations.
-If you have serious or life-threatening symptoms, please speak to a doctor immediately.
+If you have serious or life-threatening symptoms, please use this free AI symptom checker to understand what might be causing them and get guidance on next steps.

 Metformin